 Upon seeing his face the Witch stopped and turned bright red as the unwanted memories of his hot whispers quickly returned.
 Disturbing images filled her mind and proceeded to burn her eyes.

 His lips twitched as he saw her horrified expression.

 "Would you like me to... help you... with anything?" he asked.

 "Y-you stay away from me!" the Witch shouted.
 Her face burning red, the Witch scrambled out the door.

-The Wizard resisted the urge to burst out laughing.
+The Wizard resisted the urge to snicker.
 He had a feeling that the Witch wouldn't be able to look him in the face for a few centuries.